Real-Time Dam Levels

 Water Level Analysis

 Water levels at Somerset are well within positive historical averages.
-At 79.2% capacity, the facility is holding 380 GL of water.
+With a current fill rate of 79.7%, the reservoir contains 380 GL.
 This indicates a very comfortable buffer for the upcoming dry seasons.

 Catchment & Hydrological Impact